dkumar93/hello-demo/README.md

 # hello-demo
-This is  ademo file for web class
+This is  ademo file for web class.